maelfabien/maelfabien.github.io/_pages/phd.md

 ["Social network analysis as a tool for criminal intelligence:understanding its potential from the perspectivesof intelligence analysts" paper summary](https://maelfabien.github.io/machinelearning/sn_crime/): A qualitative review on how Law Enforcement Agencies using Criminal Network Analysis tools, and my personal view on that.

 # IV.
-Speaker Identification meets graphs
+When Speaker Identification meets graphs

+There are really few papers linking graphs and speaker identification.
+Phonexia wrote [this web article](https://graphaware.com/analytics/2019/01/28/speaker-identification-meets-graphs.html) on how to leverage community detection for speaker identification.
+It's a good starting point.
+Below, I'll summarize papers that I found on this topic and ideas that I have.

 ["Leveraging side information for speaker identification with the Enron conversational telephone speech collection" paper summary](https://maelfabien.github.io/machinelearning/graphspeak/): A first approach of how to leverage the structure of a network to enhance speaker identification on an e-mail and call database.

 <!-- [image](https://maelfabien.github.io/assets/images/phd_process.png) -->